Please check out the January 2016 posting in Seattle Tilth’s blog for more of our story.

 Who we are:

-We moved to Vashon Island in 1999 with our one year old daughter and have gradually built the farm while focusing on parenting and keeping the mortgage paid with off-farm jobs.
+We moved to Vashon Island in 1999 with our one year old daughter and gradually built the farm while focusing on parenting and keeping the mortgage paid with off-farm jobs.
 In late 2005 our second daughter was born and in 2008 we finally reached the point where we felt that the farm could produce enough income for Rob to discontinue the off farm job.
 In 2009 Joanne was able to let her off farm job go too.

 We are very grateful for the support of the Vashon community who enthusiastically buy our produce.
 Our goal remains to balance growing great food while maintaining sane and healthy “habitat” for our family.
 Read this article about our farm in the local paper.
 And here is a video featuring some farmers and crafters on Vashon, including us.